 So here is how you get away with this.
 It can be as simple as something like this:

 You see, the Philippines is not a violent country.
-Violent crime are quite rare here.
+Violent crime is quite rare here.
 When they do occur, the Philippines police are great at protecting you.
-However when it comes to money they will always want to have some of it.
+However, when it comes to money they will always want to have some of it.

 Always Pay the First Person

 It doesn’t matter what kind of trouble you’re in.
 It doesn’t matter if it was your fault or somebody else’s fault.